Ferratauris/hugo/content/en/linux/lpic-1/3-detecting-hardware.md

 ```
 Below is a short TLDR

   - Pretend to load a module into the kernel, but don't actually do it:
     sudo modprobe --dry-run module_name

   - Load a module into the kernel:
     sudo modprobe module_name

   - Remove a module from the kernel:
     sudo modprobe --remove module_name

   - Remove a module and those that depend on it from the kernel:
     sudo modprobe --remove-dependencies module_name

   - Show a kernel module's dependencies:
     sudo modprobe --show-depends module_name

 ## Conclusion

 What I need you to take away from this article is:

-1. How to identify whether hardware had been detected by Linux and how to correct them if necissary.
+1. How to identify whether hardware had been detected by Linux and how to correct them if necessary.

-* Dmesg is used to look at waht the kernel had loaded and troubleshoot harware problems.
+* Dmesg is used to look at what the kernel has loaded and troubleshoot hardware problems.

 * List connected hardware
 ** lspci list the pci devices connected to your linux device